 Random Photo Journal is a public record, a study of the daily lives of people in their natural habitat, a visual explanation of our immediate environment, a way for us to understand better the world we live in, and for the world to better understand us.
-It is another medium of storytelling.
+It is a fused medium of storytelling.

-Another moot point is that thirty years from now things are bound to change, for good, for better or for worse, a structure that was here today will be removed tomorrow and if one man in the world has a photograph that represents what a space once represented, then that is a visual record of history everyone will appreciate.
+Another moot point is that thirty years from now things are bound to change, for good, for better or for worse, a structure that was here today will be removed tomorrow and if one man in the world has a photograph that represents what space once represented, then that is a visual record of history everyone will appreciate.
 Words can go a long way but a photograph will travel a much longer road.

 If anything, Random Photo Journal is not a travel magazine, how can it be?
 We are not inviting or showing anyone how to spend their yearly vacation, we are simply saying: This is us, we exist, this is what we do, this is how and where we live, and we love it a lot.